shrekbane/tradingscript/README.md

 | < 5 | C |

 You set a **minimum grade** in settings — signals graded below that are simply not shown.

+**Table note:** the info table's **Score** row reflects this combined direction (all 5 factors).
+The **Trend** row, however, shows the **higher-timeframe bias specifically** — a standalone "bigger picture" read, independent of the local chart's tactical indicators (RSI, MACD, ADX).
+This is intentional: Score tells you how strongly everything currently agrees, while Trend tells you what the bigger picture looks like on its own, even if the local score is fighting it.

 ---